Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 What is Internet Censorship, and How Does It Work?

-Samuel Woodhams is our Digital Rights Lead.
+Samuel Woodhams was our Digital Rights Lead.
 His research has been featured in the BBC, Reuters, Financial Times, The Guardian, and Business Insider.
+Read full bio

 Internet censorship is the control or suppression of what people can read, write, and do online.
 It can involve the blocking of websites, apps, and social media posts.
 At its most extreme, internet censorship can block access to all online resources located outside the jurisdiction of the censor, and can even involve disrupting access to the internet altogether.